nathanbish/CUSG-Law/Statutes/Title VI: Cost Centers/Chapter 1: Joint Boards/Joint_Boards.md

 (e) In considering requests, the Joint Board should exercise discretion and sensitivity toward the specific circumstances of each case.

 (f) In extraordinary situations, a Joint Board may elect to refer a request directly to the Executive Council for decision.

+## §6.1.4 – Prohibition on Individual Gifts from Cultural Events Board to Executive Council Members

+**Enacted by** 19ECB43 (1983, “Cultural Events Board Ethics”)

+**Text:**

+(a) No tickets, complimentary passes, or other forms of consideration shall be individually extended by the Cultural Events Board (CEB) to any member of the Executive Council.

+(b) Any such consideration may only be presented to the Executive Council as a collective body, not to individual members.